-Basic Requirements (9-12 hours) 13 Education P503 Introduction to Research, or 3 Education P501 Statistical Method Applied to Education and Education P507 Educational Measurement 6 One course selected from: Education P510 Psychology in Teaching • Education P515 Behavior and Development of the Elementary School Child Education P516 Adolescent Behavior and Development Education P525 Advanced Educational Psychology ă Education P540 Learning and Cognition in Education 3 One course selected from: Education H503 History of Education in Western Civilization Education H504 Historical Foundations of American Education 3 Education H520 Education and Social Issues Education H530 Philosophy of Education Education H538 Reflective Thinking Education Hood Concepts and Arguments in Education 3 Major Requirements Education V521 Principles and Organization of Vocational Education 3 At least one course from: Education V522 Administration and Supervision of Vocational Education 3 Education V524 Part-time and Cooperative Education 2 Education V525 Problems in Vocational Education 2 Education V590 Research in Vocational Educationar г.
-A minimum of 6 graduate semester hours of professional education courses selected from one or more of the vocational education disciplines which include distributive
+Basic Requirements (9-12 hours) Hours Education P503 Introduction to Research, or 3 Education P501 Statistical Method Applied to Education and Education P507 Educational Measurement 6 One course selected from: Education P510 Psychology in Teaching 3 Education P515 Behavior and Development of the Elementary School Child 3 Education P516 Adolescent Behavior and Development 3 Education P525 Advanced Educational Psychology 3 Education P540 Learning and Cognition in Education 3 One course selected from: Education H503 History of Education in Western Civilization 3 Education H504 Historical Foundations of American Education 3 Education H520 Education and Social Issues 3 Education H530 Philosophy of Education 3 Education H538 Reflective Thinking 3 Education H600 Concepts and Arguments in Education 3 Major Requirements Education V521 Principles and Organization of Vocational Education 3 At least one course from: Education V522 Administration and Supervision of Vocational Eductaion 3 Education V524 Part-time and Cooperative Education Education V525 Problems in Vocational Education Education V590 Research in Vocational Education arr.
+A minimum of 6 graduate semester hours of professional education courses selected one or more of the vocational education disciplines which include distributional agricultural, trade and industrial, business, home economics, and health occupa ıtive, education.
+A minimum of 9 semester hours of graduate-level, technical-content courses.
+(If professional certification in Indiana is desired, the student must select 9 hours in each of the areas in which he wishes certification.)

-- one or more of the vocational education disciplines which include distributive, agricultural, trade and industrial, business, home economics, and health occupations education. - A minimum of 9 semester hours of graduate-level, technical-content courses.
-(If professional certification in Indiana is desired, the student must select 9 hours in each of the areas in which he wishes certification.) - Sufficient additional courses from such related fields as school administration, guidance, educational psychology, educational media, or other educational fields that will facilitate the individual's attainment of his occupational objective.
+Sufficient additional courses from such related fields as school administration, guidance, educational psychology, educational media, or other educational fields that will facilitate the individual's attainment of his occupational objective.

-Courses Offered, 1971-72
+Courses Offered, 1970-71